 Untouchable to unstoppable — two classmates in India are changing their fate

-For teenagers Shree and Vaishali, being in school means escaping a future determined for them at birth.
+For teenagers Shree and Visali, being in school means escaping a future determined for them at birth.

-“Like most girls, I wouldn’t have had the money to pay for a government school, I would have worked to support my family instead and soon I would have been married off,” Vaishali says of her life if she had not received a scholarship to attend Shanti Bhavan, a free boarding school in southern India.
-The school admits talented students from low-income households and recruited Vaishali and Shree when they were 4 years old.
+“Like most girls, I wouldn’t have had the money to pay for a government school, I would have worked to support my family instead and soon I would have been married off,” Visali says of her life if she had not received a scholarship to attend Shanti Bhavan, a free boarding school.
+The school admits talented students from low-income households and recruited Visali and Shree when they were 4 years old.

-At Shanti Bhavan where the caste system doesn’t matter, the girls excel as students, public speakers and athletes.
-But their home communities aren’t always receptive to Vaishali and Shree’s ambitions.
+At Shanti Bhavan, where the caste system doesn’t matter, the girls excel as students, public speakers and athletes.
+But their home communities aren’t always receptive to Visali and Shree’s ambitions.

-During their lunch break, I spoke with Shree and Vaishali about school, their goals and the difficulty of balancing two worlds.
+During their lunch break, I spoke with Shree and Visali about school, their goals and the difficulty of balancing two worlds.

 Bhumika (B): Tell me a little about yourselves and your families.